 Using Social Media For Your Small Businesses

-Social media can be a powerful marketing tool for your business.
+Social media can be a powerful marketing tool for developing your business.
 And if your marketing budget is limited, as it is for most small businesses, organic social media content is a great way to get your business in front of your audience.
 If you own a small business, figuring out how to market yourself on social media can be daunting.
 What platforms should you use?
 What should you post?
 How often?
 Why is no one engaging?
 Social media is a critical part of any marketing plan, so if you’re new to social media, having a game plan is important.

 Set Reasonable Goals: Contrary to popular belief, growing engaged followership doesn’t happen overnight.
 It takes time to organically grow your social media following.
 It takes even longer to monetize your following once you have them.
 If you’re expecting to start a Twitter account tomorrow and start making revenue from your followers in a few months, you may need to adjust your goals.
 It takes time to build enough trust with your audience that they’ll purchase from you.
 It’s important to set realistic metrics and goals as you build your following and leave room for trial and error as you find what works for your audience.